 It is now February – how are your resolutions going?
 I know many of us want to lose weight and save money and sometimes it seems impossible to do both at the same time.
-When we are so eager to drop a few pounds, we easily pull out our wallets to pay for gym memberships, diet books, diet foods, and diet food programs.
+When we are so eager to drop a few pounds, we easily pull out our wallets to pay for gym memberships, diet books, products from the Best Keto Supplements Report (Exogenous Ketones): Important News Reported, diet foods, and diet food programs.

 I was even convinced to join Weight Watchers for $42-something a month.
 That is quite a bit of money for a meeting of motivation and weighing in.
 I know some people swear by it, but it wasn’t for me.
 Also paying over $500 a year was definitely not for me.
 Chances are that if you are reading this, you have been guilty of throwing money at the million-dollar diet corporation.
 Whether it’s through a gym membership you don’t use or paying money for pills that have “magical” claims or for special shakes and frozen entrees.
 Let’s not get started about how expensive meal delivery systems are, such as Nutrisystem.

 For example, I bought a 7 lb whole chicken for $4.07 (It was $7.07 with a $3 markdown coupon at Target).
 At home, I had a bag of frozen vegetables from Costco and a 10-lb bag of brown rice.
 I cooked the chicken whole with a little olive oil and a ½ a lemon, and a little salt.
 I then cooked my rice in the rice cooker, while also allowing it to reheat the frozen vegetables.